 The distributions happen twice a month, on the 2nd and 4th Saturday, between 10 am and 12 pm.

-- Where Can I Find Cheap or Free Notary Services Near Me?
-21 Legit Places
+- 25 Legit Places to Find Cheap or Free Notary Services Near Me

 - Make Copies Near Me for Free or Cheap: 42 Best Places to Try